Gamze1314/OceanCargo-App/client/README.md

 ### Routes and Router Configuration

-The routing is managed using 'react-router-dom' , which allows dynamic and nested routing.
+In routes.js file, the routing is managed using 'react-router-dom' , which allows dynamic and nested routing.
 The router is created using 'createBrowserRouter' function defining all routes that application supports.
 Based on the URL path defined components will be rendered.

 - Top-level router structure starts with the path '/', renders the App component as the root element.